aayushi-2003/Virtual-Keyboard/README.md

 2. virtualkeyboard.py
 The virtualkeyboard.py module implements the virtual keyboard interface using OpenCV.
 It utilizes the hand tracking module to enable users to interact with the keyboard using hand gestures.

+3. Boxes.py
+This module has base functions to create buttons and check if the index finger is hovering over a button.

 ## Requirements
 1. Python 3.8
 2. OpenCV